ophilon/linux-quiz/README.md

 * Walk me through the steps in booting into single user mode to troubleshoot a problem.
 * Walk me through the steps you'd take to troubleshoot a 404 error on a web application you administer.
 * What is ICMP protocol?
 Why do you need to use?
+* What is man section?
+How many manual sections are there?
+* How can you get the man section description?
+* Which keys on a keyboard most used in a terminal session?
+* What is the difference between commands set and env?

 #### [[⬆]](#toc) <a name='medium'>Medium Linux Questions:</a>